 Bijan Olia is a Los Angeles based composer and music editor who has written music for feature films, television, advertisements, and the concert hall.

 Bijan has composed additional music for Warner Brothers’ Lego DC Superheroes: Brain Drain, the documentary feature Served Like A Girl, and the virtual reality video game Resident Evil VII Biohazard.
-He is currently writing additional music and serving as music editor for the upcoming Freeform TV Series Siren.
+He is currently writing additional music and serving as music editor for the Freeform TV Series Siren.
 In 2017, Bijan was selected as a fellow for the Sundance Institute Composers Lab.

 He also provided music for the feature films Landfill Harmonic (audience award winner at both the South By Southwest Film Festival and the AFI Festival), Can Hitler Happen Here?, Amelia 2.0, and the television documentary Saint or Sinner: Pope Francis.
 Last year, he was granted membership to the Television Academy as a voting member.